fernandojs/BookLibrary/README.md

  # Clean Architecture Book Library for testing purpose

-This is a solution template for creating a test purpose with ASP.NET MVC and ASP.NET Core following the principles of Clean Architecture.
+This template provides a solution for building a test application using ASP.NET MVC and ASP.NET Core, adhering to Clean Architecture principles.
+It incorporates event handlers along with Kafka publishers and consumers.

 ## Technologies